 Using on Exteriors

-So, how do you want to use this color in your homes?
+So, how do you want to use this color in your home?
 Interiors or Exteriors?

-Now that you have all the secrets – are you excited about painting your home in White Dove?
+Now that you have all the secrets – are you excited about painting your home in Dove Wing?

 Should there be any questions or thoughts, let us know in the comments below!